OctopusDeploy/docs/docs/administration/octopus-dsc/tentacle-agent.md

 When `Ensure` is set to `Absent`, the resource will:

  1. De-register the Tentacle from your Octopus server, using the registration settings
- 2. Delete the Tentacle windows service
+ 2. Delete the Tentacle Windows service
  3. Uninstall using the MSI if there are no other Tentacles installed on this machine

 When `State` is `Started`, the resource will ensure that the Tentacle windows service is running.
 When `Stopped`, it will ensure the service is stopped.